twoongg/twoongg.github.io/_pages/about.md

 I am currently pursuing a Master's degree in Artificial Intelligence at [Vision and Learning Lab](https://yonseivnl.github.io/) at Yonsei Unviersity.
 I am glad to be advised by Prof. [Jonghyun Choi](http://ppolon.github.io/).
 Before joining this group, I worked at Samsung Electronics as a mechanical engineer after obtaining my B.S. in ME at Yonsei University.

-My long-term vision centers around the seamless integration of artificial intelligence and mechanical engineering, particularly within interactive real-world contexts.
-My immediate focus is on embodied AI, encompassing machine learning, computer vision, and NLP.
+My current interest lies on embodied AI, encompassing machine learning, computer vision, and NLP.
+My long-term vision centers around the seamless integration of artificial intelligence, robotics and mechanical engineering; to solve real-world problems

 Research Interest
 ======